gsMachad0/Library/README.md

 # Library Node API

- Description: This is a basic Node.js API that allows users to create books and authors through REST requests.
+This is a basic Node.js API that allows users to create books and authors through REST requests.
 The API is built using the MVC structure with Express and uses Mongoose to connect to a MongoDB database.
 The API supports CRUD operations for both books and authors, as well as querying books by publisher.